HowToDoInJava

-1. ArrayList vs Vector – Thread safety
+1. Difference between ArrayList vs Vector

-It simply means that when working on concurrent applications, we can use Vector without any addtional synchronization control implemented by developer using synchronized keyword.
-Public methods inside vector are defined synchronized which make all operations in vector safe for concurrency needs.
+Vector is a synchronized collection and ArrayList is not.
+It simply means that when working on concurrent applications, we can use Vector without any additional synchronization control implemented by the developer using synchronized keyword.
+Public methods inside the Vector are defined as synchronized, which makes all operations in the Vector safe for concurrency needs.

 ArrayList<String> namesList = new ArrayList<>();